Also known as:

 Colour Adult:

 Both adults bright blue above, mostly golden-yellow below; with long blue and yellow tail; bare white facial disc with fine lines of green feathers; throat black; crown and forehead green.
-Large black/grey bill.
+Large black/grey beak.
 Eye yellow.

 Colour Juvenile: